Home Turntables Best All-In-One Turntable

 Victrola 8 in 1 features

 Victrola 8-in1 can play so much more than just vinyl records, in fact, it allows you to listen to audio in any format you can think of – radio, LPs, CDs, and cassettes.
 Just imagine, you can savor not only your dad’s collections but also those cassette tapes you enjoyed in your childhood!
-Moreover, the player features Bluetooth and USB, making it a complete entertainment center for the whole family no matter age and music preferences.
+Moreover, the player features Bluetooth and USB, making it a complete entertainment center for the whole family regardless of age or music preference.

 Next, Victrola 8-in-1 has a set of built-in speakers.
-Surely, you can’t expect them to sound as fantastic as a proper surround system, but for what they are, the sound is beautiful, full, and quite loud.
-Besides, you get the option to hook up the turntable to the powered external speakers using RCA jacks in the back of the unit, which will allow you to extract even more volume from it.
+Surely, you can’t expect them to sound as good as a proper surround system, but for what they are, the sound is clear and quite loud.
+Of course, it doesn’t pack those deep bass punches you’d typically look for in high-energy playlists – but you can hardly expect it from little built-in dynamics.
+However, you get the option to hook up the player to the powered external speakers using RCA jacks in the back of the unit, which will allow you to extract a better sound from it.

 Victrola 8 in 1 sound

-Victrola 8-in-1 is the finest combination of the turntable, CD, cassette player, and radio in the budget price range.
-While it doesn’t cost as much as its peers, the unit is actually loaded with features, making it a great value for the money.
-On top of that, this model’s saved its retro feel, so it can serve two purposes: play tunes and adorn your place with its beautiful real wood construction.
+Victrola 8-in-1 makes a good combination of the turntable, CD, cassette player, and radio in the budget price range.
+While it’s not as durable as the Kingston 7-in-1 and doesn’t boast good external speakers like 1 By One, this system has saved its retro feel and serves two purposes: play tunes and adorn your place with its beautiful body.

 Key specs